Skip to Content

 Sharing is caring!

-Banana Bread is one of those delicious desserts that can be made at a moment's notice and is perfect with a cup of hot tea or coffee.
-The next time you are in a pinch, look up this recipe and make a batch!
+Classic Banana Bread recipe is one of those delicious desserts that can be made at a moment's notice and is perfect with a cup of hot tea or coffee.
+The next time you are in a pinch, look up this quick bread recipe and make a batch!

-When my kids were little, one of my favorite recipes to make was banana bread.
+When my kids were little, one of my favorite recipes to make was this go-to banana bread recipe.
 It was simple and easy and used only a few pantry ingredients.
 I would wait until bananas were on sale and then I would buy up a bunch and make a few loaves of my made-from-scratch banana bread.

 banana bread featured image